Elvis Andrus Player Props: White Sox vs. Blue Jays

-The Chicago White Sox, including Elvis Andrus and his .333 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The Chicago White Sox, including Elvis Andrus (.395 on-base percentage in past 10 games, 115 points above season-long percentage), take on starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Wednesday at 1:07 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-2) against the Blue Jays.

 Elvis Andrus Game Info & Props vs. the Blue Jays